 Writing from this perspective puts you in a powerful manifesting mindset.
 Your beliefs play a big role in shaping your reality.
 Let this be a reminder that your potential is limitless, and anything is possible when you choose where to direct your energy.

 Give your future self a gift!
-Make 2020 your happiest, healthiest year ever.
+Make this your happiest, healthiest year ever.